-Also, there are controversies in the literature by several authors as regards the effects business cycle on economic growth some of which are Lucas(1977), Kydland and Prescott (1982), Canova and Fabio (1994) and Celsa Machado (2001).
+Also, there are controversies in the literature by several authors as regards the effects business cycle on economic growth some of which are Lucas(1977), Kydland and Prescott (1982), ??anova and Fabio (1994) and Celsa ??achado (2001).
 Some argued that longterm growth and short term fluctuations in output must be explained by the same theory and some others believed it should not be so.
-However, it has been agreed by most scholars that the effect of business cycle on economic growth may be examined using the Real Business Cycle framework, with emphasis made on short-term fluctuations in both empirical and theoretical studies, and the adoption of the neoclassical growth model (Celsa Magado, 2001).
+However, it has been agreed by most scholars that the effect of business cycle on economic growth may be examined using the Real Business Cycle framework, with emphasis made on short-term fluctuations in both empirical and theoretical studies, and the adoption of the neoclassical growth model ??Celsa Magado, 2001).

 The crucial point to note here is that Nigeria was and is still experiencing periods of booms and recession and these spurs fluctuations in her macroeconomic variables which generates cyclical variations in the GDP.
-Nigeria needs to understand how business cycle affects extent which fluctuations the to economic macroeconomic variables influence performance and ways to achieve the desired level of growth in the economy.
-The scope (period of study) chosen is to cover the eras of structurally driven policies and the attendant cyclical movements in aggregate macroeconomic variables.
+Nigeria needs to understand how business cycle affects output, the extent to which fluctuations in macroeconomic variables influence economic performance and ways to achieve the desired level of growth in the economy.
+The r2 scope (period of study) chosen is to cover the eras of structurally driven policies and the attendant cyclical r3 movements in aggregate macroeconomic variables.